Sustainability At a glance

 The University of Wisconsin-Madison takes a great deal of pride in it's sustainable practices.
 In all campus facilities, students, staff, and visitors will find a variety of resources available to make smarter choices that positively impact our planet.

 The UW-Madison campus is home to it's own recycling facility, which collects nearly 5,000 tons of waste and nearly 4,000 tons of recycling annually.
 Special bins in campus buildings allow easy sorting of trash, recyclables and compostable material, in turn creating a lower level of contamination and lower processing costs.
 Across campus, there are several specialty item recycling bins for items such as laptops, glasses, batteries and styrofoam.
-Please see this map for drop off locations and additional information.
+Please see this interactive map for drop off locations and additional information.